 In theory, the unmapped reads used to generate the contigs should not assemble into something which will map against the genome.
 However, it is always possible (especially with more complex genomes), that this might happen.
-To double check:
+To double-check move back to the folder containing the contigs.goodcov.fasta: